Light and fluffy vegan vanilla sheet cake with a velvety frosting and lots of sprinkles! This is the perfect cake to feed a crowd.

 I made maybe an odd choice for the frosting.
 I did a little insta-story of frosting one of the test versions of the cake, with a simple white vanilla frosting, and when I viewed the little video, it just looked a bit…. boring.

 So on the day of the photo shoot for this, I suddenly decided on a change, not a flavor change, just a color change!
 But the only colors I had were green and pink.
-Maybe pink would’ve been better?
-I dunno.
-All I know is that green was calling to me on the day so green it was!
+And green was calling to me on the day so green it was.

 And one of the great things about a sheet cake is that it feeds a crowd.
 Cutting quite generous slices, this cake gets at least 15 slices.
 So that’s definitely more than the average layer cake.

 I used a half sheet pan and my half sheet is 10×15, yours might be 11×15, that’s fine!
-You can even use a 9×13 quarter sheet pan, you will just have to bake it longer.
+You can even use a 9×13 quarter sheet pan, you will just have to bake it about 5 minutes longer.

-Keep it covered at room temperature where it will stay fresh for a couple of days or covered in the fridge where it will stay good for up to a week, but fresh is best!
+Keep it covered at room temperature where it will stay fresh for a couple of days or covered in the fridge where it will stay good for up to a week.

 For the Vanilla Sheet Cake: